Fairblock/docs/docs/glossary.md

 Threshold encryption is a form of cryptography that allows a private key to be derived as long as a certain threshold of network participants come together to aggregate their private keyshares.
 Fairblock uses Threshold IBE, which allows validators to generate a share of the private key using their Master Secret Keyshare once a condition (ID) is met on-chain.
-Validators then submit their derived private keyshares to `fairyring`, which can construct the derive private key once the threshold of validator keyshare submissions are met.
+Validators then submit their derived private keyshares to `fairyring`, which can construct the derived private key once the threshold of validator keyshare submissions is met.

 ### Public key